aidos-lab/aidos-lab.github.io/content/_index.md

 # Welcome

-Welcome to the website of the AIDOS LAB at the [University of Fribourg](https://www.unifr.ch).
+Welcome to the website of the AIDOS Lab at the [University of Fribourg](https://www.unifr.ch).
 We are fascinated by
 discovering hidden structures in complex data sets, in particular those